jdj3jdj/BadStick/README.md

 - **Open Source for Transparency and Learning:**
   - Full source code provided, encouraging users and developers to understand and learn from the tool

-- **Safe & Reversible Soft Mod:**
-  - Utilizes the BadUpdate exploit, a soft mod method that does **not** permanently modify the Xbox 360 firmware or hardware
-  - When the console is rebooted or powered off, the exploit must be run again — ensuring no permanent changes or risk to warranty (aside from violating TOS)
-  - Perfect for users who want to experiment with homebrew without the risks of hard modding

 ## About the BadUpdate Exploit

 - A *soft mod* for Xbox 360 consoles using the Rock Band Blitz game update mechanism